home-assistant/home-assistant.io/source/_integrations/yale.markdown

 ## Binary sensor

-If you have an Yale Doorbell, once you have enabled the Yale integration, you should see following sensors:
+If you have a Yale Doorbell, once you have enabled the Yale integration, you should see the following sensors:

 - Doorbell ding sensor
 - Doorbell motion sensor
 - Doorbell online sensor

-If you have an Yale Smart Lock with DoorSense, once you have enabled the Yale integration, you should see the following sensors:
+If you have a Yale Smart Lock with DoorSense, once you have enabled the Yale integration, you should see the following sensors:

 - Door sensor